 How the Futures Market Works – Understanding the Logic

 Assume that you are a farmer who plants corn and I am an entrepreneur who runs a flour mill.
 The current price of corn is $4 a bushel.
 For you to make a decent price, you need to sell your corn at the highest price.
 For my flour mill to do good, I need to buy corn from you at the lowest price.
 That’s how a real market economy works.

 As a trader, it is very important to have the idea about the Futures definition.
 This is because advanced traders use the future prices to make trading decisions.
-While I don’t actively trade the futures market, I am active user of the data got from the futures market.
+While We don’t actively trade the futures market, We are active user of the data got from the futures market.
 For instance, if investors have priced in the next month’s price of oil at $55 a barrel, chances are that the spot price of oil will move up.
 The correlation between the spot and future price is almost perfect.

 The futures market has been in existence for centuries.
 However, the first formal futures market was established in 1850s in the Chicago Board of Trade.
 This is one of the biggest futures trading company in the world.
 Today, other exchanges have been established with the main ones being ICE and Euronext.
 In many small countries, the futures market has been established too.
 The futures market was primarily established for the commodities market.

 However, as the market has become sophisticated, this has led to new trading instruments being introduced.
 For instance, now we have the futures market for currencies, equities, and even indices.
 A trader who has a deep understanding of the futures market is likely to make better trading decisions.
 To make trading decisions, you need to understand the factors that influence the future price of an instrument.

 For example, in the corn market, the factors could be the following.

 - One, the weather as predicted by forecasters has an important role to play.
 If it is estimated that the amount of rainfall expected in corn growing areas is enough, chances are that the future price will be lower because of the expected supply.